heatherholcomb/EffectsOfSpaceWeather/README.md

 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_F107_Temp.png" alt="How does F10.7 affect temperature" title="How does F10.7 affect temperature" />
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearModelPlot_F107_Temp.png" alt="How does F10.7 affect temperature" title="How does F10.7 affect temperature" />

+#### Looking at the plot above, there seems to be no linear relationship between the two variables.
+So our null and alternative hypothesis are as follows:
+#### H0: There is no Linear relationship between F10.7 and Average Temperature
+#### H1: There is a Linear relationship between F10.7 and Average Temperature

 #### Simple Linear Regression model - How does F10.7 affect Wind Speed?
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_F107_Wind.png" alt="How does F10.7 affect wind" title="How does F10.7 affect wind" />
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearModelPlot_F107_Wind.png" alt="How does F10.7 affect wind" title="How does F10.7 affect wind" />

+#### Looking at the plot above, there seems to be no linear relationship between the two variables.
+So our null and alternative hypothesis are as follows:
+#### H0: There is no Linear relationship between F10.7 and Average Wind Speed
+#### H1: There is a Linear relationship between F10.7 and Average Wind Speed

 #### Simple Linear Regression model - How does F10.7 affect Precipitation?
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_F107_Precip.png" alt="How does F10.7 affect precipitation" title="How does F10.7 affect precipitation" />
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearModelPlot_F107_Precip.png" alt="How does F10.7 affect precipitation" title="How does F10.7 affect precipitation" />

+#### Looking at the plot above, there seems to be no linear relationship between the two variables.
+So our null and alternative hypothesis are as follows:
+#### H0: There is no Linear relationship between F10.7 and Precipitation
+#### H1: There is a Linear relationship between F10.7 and Precipitation

 ## Ap
 ### Description of Ap Index